New World (Dis-)Order =

 Managerial state-capitalism was the characteristic pattern of powerful nation-states that rose on the periphery of west Europe = The Soviet Union and the People's Republic of China, to name only two.
 The revolutionary European concept "equality", stripped of its sister concept "liberty", dominated a form of command democracy which has become the characteristic ideology of global nation-states.
 In the early 21st century, the world's most populous nation-state, China, was ruled (managed, administered, employed) by a Communist Party that took its initial inspiration from an 1848 German-language manifesto written by Karl Marx and Friedrich Engels.

 The newer forms of globalization emphasized both positive and negative features of the earlier European revolution of "Westernization".
 This process of enforced and voluntary, natural and unnatural "Westernization" continued through the epoch of Cold War after WW2 [ID] and even in its aftermath, into the "New World Order" of the 21st century.
-"Westernization" has not been in all regards a positive process wherever it has been experienced, in "The West" as well as around the globe.
+"Westernization" has not been in all regards a positive process wherever it has been experienced, whether in "The West" or other areas around the globe.

 We do not need to adopt the pessimism of Max Weber [ID], but we cannot afford to be naive or complacent.
 We do not need to accept mendacious appeals to "traditional values" uttered by cynical zealots [ID].
 We must cease to be children.
 We must resist the infantilized versions of our shared heritage.
 When we grow to adulthood and lose contact with the naiveté and complacency of conventional historical lullabies about "The West", we are compensated for the loss.
-We are empowered via education together to find or create our own grownup tunes (and they are not to be found on those iPods we see advertised, wrapped around dark silhouettes dancing like spiritless dervishes while tin-pan alley pumps sound into ecstatic heads).
+We are empowered together via education to find or create our own grownup tunes.
+These authentically adult tunes are not likely those found on early iPod commercials, wrapped around dark silhouettes dancing like spiritless dervishes while tin-pan alley pumps sound into ecstatic but otherwise empty heads [VIEW] ).

 Could it be that some sort of revival of the first and second phases of the European Revolution might offer a way out of Weber-style pessimism and contemporary cynicism?
 For example =